Loading…

 Introduction of Cresemba 100 mg Capsule

-Cresemba 100 mg Capsule is an azole antifungal medicine.
+Cresemba 100 mg Capsule is an antifungal medicine.
 It is used to treat fungal infections such as invasive aspergillosis and mucormycosis.
 Cresemba 100 mg Capsule works by killing the growth of the fungus in the body.
 The safety and efficacy of Cresemba 100 mg in children aged below 18 years have not yet been established.

-This medicine may cause some common side effects including Hypokalaemia, Decreased appetite, Headache, Somnolence, Vomiting, Diarrhoea, Nausea, Abdominal pain, Chest pain, Fatigue, and Injection site reaction.
+Cresemba 100 mg Capsule may cause some common side effects, including hypokalemia, decreased appetite, Headache, Somnolence, Vomiting, Diarrhea, Nausea, Abdominal pain, Chest pain, Fatigue, and Injection site reaction.
 These side effects usually disappear shortly after the injection.
 However, if they persist or bother you, you should inform your doctor or nurse.
-Call your doctor to help if you have signs of an allergic reaction to Cresemba (hives, difficulty breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning eyes, skin pain, red or purple skin rash with blistering and peeling), or liver damage, low potassium levels in the body.
+Call your doctor to help if you have signs of an allergic reaction to Resemble (hives, difficulty breathing, swelling for your face or throat) or an intense pores and skin reaction (fever, sore throat, burning eyes, pores and skin pain, red or purple skin rash with blistering and peeling), or liver damage, low potassium levels in the body.

 Cresemba 100 mg Capsule can be taken with or without food or as directed by your doctor.
 It is best to take the same time every day to improve the clinical condition.
 In case you miss a dose of Cresemba 100 mg take your next dose at your regularly scheduled time.
 The dose and length of treatment will depend on your condition.
 Do not stop taking this medicine without consulting your doctor.